-Teaching Assistant 2 (he/him/his) (teaching.assistant.name2@carleton.ca)
+(teaching.assistant.name1@carleton.ca)

-Welcome to PHYS 4208/ PHYS 5318 !
+Welcome to PHYS 4208/ PHYS 5318!

 Optics has ancient roots but remains a very active area of research and development.
 For example, there are at least 6 Optics related Nobel prizes in the past decade.
 In this advanced course in Optics, we will consider the theory and applications of free-space and guided-wave propagation including topics such as interference, diffraction and imaging.
 We will also consider the theory and applications related to topics in Photonics which forms the basis of all modern technologies - from smartphones to laptops to the internet.